jconorgrogan/Informational-Constructivism/README.md

 4. **Stable Identity**
 5. **Self/Not-Self Boundary**

-Driven by resource constraints (SUR), it MUST also develop:
+We statistically see a higher frequency of finite systems that have the following charectoristics:

-6. **Pattern Collection** and compression
+6. **Make use of Pattern Collection** and compression
 7. **Modeled Space** as organized external map

 **Reality**, for such a system, is the coherent structure built from these recursively applied, resource-constrained processes.